 Climate risks are typically classified into two major categories faced by the Group include physical risks and transitional risks.
+We identified the following risks and opportunities, and mapped them against current strategies:

 Transitional Climate Risks

 Transitional risks are those associated with the transition to a low carbon economy, which may be due to changes in policies, technologies and markets.
 As we shift to a low carbon world, transitional risks will emerge that can impact and change investment and consumption patterns.
 The below table shows our response in managing various risks brought by the climate change that the Group may be facing.